-The truth is-the best selling is great delivery.
-Trust builds through real interactions of real people working real issues in real time.
-Professional services are an extreme case of samplebased selling; a test-drive is worth a thousand brochures.
-The challenge is to see selling as an inseparably integrated part of delivery, not to isolate it as a distinct process.
-Rather than adopting new sales practices, we should be adapting current delivery practices.
-THE ALTERNATIVE: TRUST-BASED SELLING We need a new paradigm for selling professional services.
+We need a new paradigm for selling professional services.
 Buying (or choosing not to buy) isn't just a rational exercise in problem solving-it's a response to a perceived risk.
 The risk in buying professional services is very personal.
 The product is intangible, the stakes are high, the "product" being bought is partly people, the range of outcomes is wide and unclear, and the seller has command of technical expertise that the buyer does not.
-There is pure financial and business risk-but there is great emotional and political risk as well.
+There is pure financial and business risk--but there is great emotional and political risk as well.

 Trust-based selling is a different paradigm.
 It puts rational decision-making in the broader context of trust creation.
 It treats buyers and sellers as individuals.
 It is also experiential; since trust is best created through interactions between real individuals on real issues, it naturally integrates delivery work into the selling process, rather than isolating and separating the two.

 The good news is-professional services selling is not only good for our clients, but a lot easier and more natural than many of us fear.

+The Components of Trust

-Selling Professional Services THE COMPONENTS OF TRUST Trust is a factor in all buying, not just of professional services.
+Trust is a factor in all buying, not just of professional services.
 But what is trust?
-Trust is not one-dimensional; it has four components\.
+Trust is not one-dimensional; it has four components1.
 And the right mix of components for professional services is not the same as for other businesses.

-C = credibility-has to do with words; "I can trust what he says about" R = reliability-has to do with actions: "I can trust that he'll do" I = intimacy-has to do with safety: "I can trust talking with him about" S = self-orientation-has to do with focus: "I can trust that he's focused on me" (a low level of self-orientation enhances trust; a high level of self-orientation destroys trust).
+C = credibility-has to do with words; "I can trust what he says about..."

+R = reliability-has to do with actions: "I can trust that he'll do..."

+I = intimacy-has to do with safety: "I can trust talking with him about..."

+S = self-orientation-has to do with focus: "I can trust that he's focused on me..." (a low level of self-orientation enhances trust; a high level of self-orientation destroys trust).

+1 from The Trusted Advisor, by David H. Maister, Charles H. Green, Robert M. Galford, Free Press, 2000.

 Two of these factors are largely rational in nature-credibility and reliability.
 They are assessed through things like accreditation, references, track records and credentials.
 The other two-intimacy and self-orientation-have largely to do with non-rational aspects.
 They are assessed experientially, based on things like ease of communication, a sense of shared understanding, or an ability to see perspectives.

 Sales that are largely rational in nature should focus heavily on credibility and reliability.
 Sales that have more non-rational issues at stake should put more emphasis on intimacy and self-orientation.

 Table 1 assesses several characteristics of professional services sales against the two kinds of trust component.
 It suggests that the non-rational trust components are uniformly critical to many characteristics of the professional services sale.

+The single most common failing in the selling of professional services is the overemphasis of credibility and reliability at the expense of deepening intimacy and reducing self-orientation.

+Table 1.
+Sale Characteristics by Trust Component

-Components of Trust Component's impor- tance given: Rational: Credibility, Reliability Non-Rational: Intimacy, low Self-Orienta- tion Table 1.
-Pare Highly complex sales process Low High Chara Problem definition shifting throughout sale Low High icici isiici Seller has highly specialized expertise High High Table 1.
-Sale Characteristics by 1 rust Component High level of personal risk to the buyer Low High High level of un- certainty of benefit ti buyer High High CIIC Highly complex product or service offering Low High
+Components of Trust >>>> Rational: Credibility, Reliability Non-rational: Intimacy, low Self-Orientation Component's importance given: -highly complex sales process Low High -problem definition shifting throughout sale Low High -seller has highly specialized expertise High High -high level of personal risk to the buyer Low High -high level of uncertainty of benefit to buyer High High -highly complex product or service offering Low High

-Selling Professional Services

 The Industrial Sales Paradigm stresses the rational components.
 Many professional services firms still share this paradigm, and the single most common failing in the selling of professional services is the overemphasis of the rational components of trust at the expense of the non-rational components of trust.

-THE PROCESS OF TRUST CREATION

-How does trust develop in sales?
-Figure 4 shows the five-step process.

-Figure 4.
-Trust Development Process (ELFEC)\